Steps for Hope – Climbing for Cambodia

 Where Your Money Goes

-Every euro raised through this campaign goes 100% directly to KAKO's preschool programmes in Siem Reap – giving young children and their families access to early education and a foundation for a better future.
+Every euro raised through this campaign goes 100% directly to KAKO's preschool programs in Siem Reap, giving young children and their families access to early education and a foundation for a better future.

-Philanthropy Connections acts as the transparent partner organisation: monitoring how funds are used, reporting back to donors with full clarity, and publishing all documentation publicly.
+Philanthropy Connections acts as the transparent partner organization: monitoring how funds are used, reporting back to donors with full clarity, and publishing all documentation.
 No hidden overhead.
 No vague promises.
 Just direct impact.

 Why Philanthropy Connections?